caltechlibrary/dataset/how-to/getting-started-with-dataset.md

     dataset frame -p friends.ds "name-and-email"
 ```

-Like with _grid_ and _read_ before it the “-p” option will cause the
+NOTE: the _read_ before it the “-p” option will cause the
 JSON representation of the frame to be pretty printed.

 Let's try the same thing in Python